MihaiOnSoftware/personal-resume/Readme.md

 # Purpose

 This is the repo for my personal website [mihai.software](https://mihai.software).
-Currently just a couple of flat html files with a touch of javascript.
+Originally just a couple of flat html files with a touch of javascript, now it's got a little server to connect to various APIs so it doesn't have to serve secrets over the web.

 ## Setup